Halion777/SaaS/Quotes Follow up Settings rule.md

 ## Follow-Up Rules & Settings

+### Plan Restrictions

+**Pro Plan Users**:
+- Automatic follow-up creation enabled
+- Automatic email sending enabled
+- All 3 stages progress automatically
+- Follow-ups are created and sent automatically

+**Starter Plan Users**:
+- Follow-up records can be created (for manual use)
+- **Automatic email sending is disabled** - emails must be sent manually
+- Follow-ups are created but not automatically dispatched
+- Manual follow-up actions are allowed for all plans

+**Implementation**:
+- Pro plan check is performed in `processScheduledFollowUps()` before sending emails
+- Pro plan check is performed in `processNewlySentQuotes()` before creating follow-ups
+- Pro plan check is performed in `progressFollowUpStages()` before progressing stages
+- Only users with `selected_plan === 'pro'` and active subscription (`trial`, `trialing`, or `active`) get automatic reminders

 ### Global Rules (Hardcoded in Edge Functions)

 The follow-up system uses **hardcoded rules** in the edge functions (no database table needed):